-In scanning probe microscopy (SPM), surface properties can be studied at or near the atomic level.
+In scanning probe microscopy (SPM), surface properties are studied at or near the atomic level.
 A scanning probe microscope raster scans a sharp probe over a surface.
-The mechanical, electrical, magnetic, optical and chemical interaction between the sharp probe and the surface provides a 3D representation of surface parameters.
+The mechanical, electrical, magnetic, optical and chemical interaction between the sharp probe and the surface provides a 3D representation of surface parameters at or near the atomic scale.
 The samples can be in air, vacuum, or immersed in some liquid.

 The most versatile and prominent type of SPM for uses in physics, chemistry and biology is the atomic force microscope (AFM).
-There are many good overviews on AFM available, e.g. Refs [12, 13].
-The AFM senses forces that occur between a probe tip and a substratum.
+There are many good overviews on AFM available, e.g.^{12, 13} The AFM senses forces that occur between a probe tip and a substratum.
 The probe used in AFM is a flexible cantilever, i.e. a horizontal structural element supported at one end, with a sharp tip at its free end.
 AFM cantilevers are very soft, i.e. have small spring constants, which allow for measurement of very small forces.